-Morakanyane et al.[27] stated that in order to enable digital transformation, capabilities of digital technologies should be coupled by other factors such as culture, strategy and human capital with digital capabilities.
-(Kohnke [28] found that organizations are investing in digitization without trying to push the necessary changes because they underestimate the organizational implications and the people dynamic of digitization which includes the need of aligning people, processes, organizational structures and culture.
-This indicates the lack of awareness on the association of these crucial attributes and the necessity to consider them in alignment rather than individually.
-Considering the use of different digital technologies and different forms of value creation, structural changes are often needed to provide an adequate basis for the new operations[29].
-This further indicates the alliance between these attributes of technology, innovation and management strateg.

-In an attempt to understand digital transformation projects and the relationships between the multiple componenets in such projects, we choose to operationalize, and map, the the three core dimensions (as referred to above) in a Venn diagram (Fig. 1).
-Through the use of a Venn diagram, we initially suggest that none of the three dimensions of government digital transformation projects is prima facie more significant relative to the others[13, 44].
+In an attempt to understand complexity in a digital transformation projects, we choose to operationalize, and map, the three core dimensions of the digital transformation project (organization, technology, and innovation) in a Venn diagram (Fig. 1).
+Through the use of a Venn diagram, we initially suggest that none of the three dimensions is prima facie more significant relative to the others.
+Further, we suggest that each of the dimension, in isolation, have some challenges that the project has to deal with.
+However, as these three dimensions do operate within a system (a project) there are interconnections and relations between them [13, 44].
 Our primary assumption is that additional challenges and creation of complexities in a digital transformation project is rooted in the dynamic relations that are at play between the dimensions of organization, technologies, and innovation.
-The interplay between the variables of the dimensions will add up to the known challenges found in each singular dimension.
+The interplay between the variables will add up to the known challenges found in each singular dimension.
 By use of the case study and the qualitative data generated from the case we will explore the relationships between the three dimensions.

-y.

 Fig. 1.
 The dimensions of government digital transformation projects

-We distinguish therefore between:

-Complex situations that arise on the intersection between managing organizational issues and the efforts made for the selection and implementation of digital technologies.

-Complex situations that arise on the intersection between managing organizational structure and attempts to build or acquire innovative products that create value for the citizens and businesses.

-Complex situations that arise on the intersection between efforts to innovate and to select and implement purposeful digital technologies.
-This intersection defines the space of possibilities.

-With reference to the framework, we first identify the challenges that arise from each dimension, and then we identify and analyze the challenges that arise at the intersections between the three dimensions, as shown in Fig. 1.

 The case

 In 2016, the Norwegian Public Roads Administration (NRA), together with three different government agencies, decided to collaborate in a digital transformation project with the aim of streamlining the ineffective, bureaucratic practice of renewing the driver’s license for the professional heavy truck drivers and the drivers of 80 years and above.
 In Norway, as in several other European countries, it is mandatory to carry a valid health certificate for the professional drivers of heavy trucks, buses and minibuses, and for the drivers above 80 years of age, when renewing their drivers’ license.
 The process of obtaining the health certificate, which needs to be renewed regularly, is time-consuming for both the professional drivers and the drivers of 80 years and above as they have to show up at the doctors, doing a health examination and then bring the health certificate in paper to the NRA-offices for renewing of the drivers’ license.
-Behind the “scene”, the handling of the driver’s license renewal process was ineffective and “tangled”, involving coordination of several inter-related tasks between multiple public agencies.
+Behind the “scene”, the handling of the driver’s license renewal process is ineffective and “tangled”, involving coordination of several inter-related tasks between multiple public agencies.